skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * EPROM stands for erasable programmable read only memory
   * Let's you program it multiple times by first erasing via ultra violet light
 * EEPROM stands for electric erasable programmable read only memory
+  * Organized as arrays of floating-gate transistors
+    * the gates are completely surrounded by highly resistive material
+    * the charge contained in it remains unchanged for long periods of time, nowadays typically longer than 10 years
   * You can re-program them electronically multiple times without needing to expose them to ultra violet light
 * We'll be using the AT28C16 EEPROM
   * CMOS based but CMOS & TTL Compatible Inputs and Outputs